JDN848/me/set7/readme.md

 Starting to think about how i could explore the data.
 Thinking about what other supplemental data I could use in conjuction.
 Debating whether or
 not I want to put in the effort...
-I do even have the time?
+Do I even have the time?